digitalcredentials/dibiho-context/README.md

 ### Update the tests:

-#### context.spec.js

-Adjust the tests to use the constants that you're exporting.
+Adjust the tests in [context.spec.js](context.spec.js) to use the constants that you're exporting.

-#### rollup.config.js
+### Update the rollup (commonjs) export in rollup.config.js

-Make sure the 'namedExports' section lists everything (and nothing more) that you are exporting in index.js, like this example:
+Make sure the 'namedExports' section in [rollup.config.js](rollup.config.js) lists everything (and nothing more) that you are exporting from [js/index.js](js/index.js), like this example:

 ```
 plugins: [